 How to Get a Campsite in Glacier

-Most campsites in the park are first-come, first-served and fill in the morning hours.
+The smaller campgrounds in the park are available on a first-come, first-served basis and fill in the morning hours.

 When you arrive, grab an envelope from the registration kiosk and then proceed into the campground to find an available site.
-The sites that are available will not have a tag on the post, and you’ll want to choose one of those.
-If you see an empty campsite that still has a paper stub on the post, it likely is still paid for and occupied by someone else…so don’t set up there!
+The available sites will not have a tag on the post, and you’ll want to choose one of those.
+If you see an empty campsite that still has a paper stub on the post, it likely is still paid for and occupied by someone else, so don’t set up there!

 After finding a suitable site, immediately fill out the envelope and insert payment, put the stub on the post for your site, and drop the envelope in the slot at the registration kiosk.